microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgIdentityConditionalAccessPolicy.md

       - `[Value <Int32?>]`: The number of days or hours.
   - `[State <String>]`: conditionalAccessPolicyState

-CONDITIONS <IMicrosoftGraphConditionalAccessConditionSet>: conditionalAccessConditionSet
+CONDITIONS <IMicrosoftGraphConditionalAccessConditionSet1>: conditionalAccessConditionSet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Applications <IMicrosoftGraphConditionalAccessApplications>]`: conditionalAccessApplications
+  - `[Applications <IMicrosoftGraphConditionalAccessApplications1>]`: conditionalAccessApplications
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ExcludeApplications <String[]>]`: The list of application IDs explicitly excluded from the policy.
     - `[IncludeApplications <String[]>]`: The list of application IDs the policy applies to, unless explicitly excluded (in excludeApplications).
 Can also be set to All.
     - `[IncludeUserActions <String[]>]`: User actions to include.
-For example, urn:user:registersecurityinfo
+Supported values are urn:user:registersecurityinfo and urn:user:registerdevice
   - `[ClientAppTypes <String[]>]`: Client application types included in the policy.
 Possible values are: all, browser, mobileAppsAndDesktopClients, exchangeActiveSync, easSupported, other.
+Required.
   - `[Locations <IMicrosoftGraphConditionalAccessLocations>]`: conditionalAccessLocations
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ExcludeLocations <String[]>]`: Location IDs excluded from scope of policy.
     - `[IncludeLocations <String[]>]`: Location IDs in scope of policy unless explicitly excluded, All, or AllTrusted.
   - `[Platforms <IMicrosoftGraphConditionalAccessPlatforms>]`: conditionalAccessPlatforms
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[ExcludePlatforms <String[]>]`: Possible values are: android, iOS, windows, windowsPhone, macOS, unknownFutureValue.
+    - `[ExcludePlatforms <String[]>]`: Possible values are: android, iOS, windows, windowsPhone, macOS, all, unknownFutureValue.
     - `[IncludePlatforms <String[]>]`: Possible values are: android, iOS, windows, windowsPhone, macOS, all, unknownFutureValue.
-  - `[SignInRiskLevels <String[]>]`: Risk levels included in the policy.
-Possible values are: low, medium, high, none.
+  - `[SignInRiskLevels <String[]>]`: Sign-in risk levels included in the policy.
+Possible values are: low, medium, high, hidden, none, unknownFutureValue.
+Required.
+  - `[UserRiskLevels <String[]>]`: User risk levels included in the policy.
+Possible values are: low, medium, high, hidden, none, unknownFutureValue.
+Required.
   - `[Users <IMicrosoftGraphConditionalAccessUsers>]`: conditionalAccessUsers
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ExcludeGroups <String[]>]`: Group IDs excluded from scope of policy.